Cyril-Meyer/DeepSCEM/README.md

 #### Know bugs

+* prediction padding when matching shapes
+  * usage of `pred.infer_pad` should be replaced with a `infer` when precondition are met.
 * unexpected nan loss with large 3D patches (dice and bce experimented) 3D models are most time very bad or does not converge, this may not be a bug.
   * create 3D model (default but 16 filter at start)